Associate Professor Jon Ihlefeld’s Unique Expertise will be Key to Stacking Memory and Processing Chipsmkw3a@virginia.edu

 This arrangement has two distinct disadvantages.
 First, the processing chip must wait after sending the signal to receive a reply from the memory chip, which constrains processing speed.
 Second, every time the transistor gate is opened and releases a signal, this consumes energy that is proportional to the length of the wires in the circuit.
 The longer the wire, the more energy is consumed.

 Computer design has hit this bottleneck because the behaviors and preferences of the materials used for memory and processing are sometimes at odds.

 Jon Ihlefeld, University of Virginia associate professor of materials science and engineering and electrical and computer engineering, has joined a newly formed Energy Frontier Research Center for 3D Ferroelectric Microelectronics aimed at overcoming these challenges.
-This U.S. Department of Energy-funded research center will seek to boost computer processing performance by stacking memory and computational chips in a single component, while also adding new functionality enabled by ferroelectrics.
+Funded by the U.S. Department of Energy's Basic Energy Sciences Program, this center seeks to boost computer processing performance by stacking memory and computational chips in a single component, while also adding new functionality enabled by ferroelectrics.

 Susan Trolier-McKinstry, who is the Evan Pugh University Professor, the Steward S. Flaschen Professor of ceramic science and engineering and a professor of electrical engineering at Penn State, serves as principal investigator for the $10 million, four-year center, which includes researchers at Penn State, University of Pennsylvania, Rochester Institute of Technology, Purdue University, Oak Ridge National Laboratory, and Sandia National Laboratories.

 Ihlefeld will help prepare and test memory materials that can be stacked above the processor chip—the part of the fabrication process called back-end-of-line integration.
 A successful design will also enable further miniaturization of computer components, reduce the energy needed to operate and provide for new functionality by enabling the development of new devices.